dlcmh/devmarketer-vue-js-2.0-tutorial-series/README.md

 At this point, the template is no longer simple and declarative.
 You have to look at it for a second before realizing that it displays `message` in reverse.
 The problem is made worse when you want to include the reversed message in your template more than once.

 That’s why for any complex logic, you should use a __computed property__.

+### 09 - Computed setters & getters

+Difference between a computed property and a method is Vue will cache a computed property.